Apollo’s Fire

 Sponsor

-Inspired by the 18th-century tradition of instrumentalists facing off in friendly yet breathtaking displays of skill, the program showcases concertos for two violins or two cellos.
-These works, performed here in “fencing matches,” highlight the dazzling agility, expressive depth, and spirited dialogue between soloists, each striving to outshine the other in a captivating musical conversation.
+Inspired by the 18th-century tradition of instrumentalists facing off in friendly yet breathtaking displays of skill, the program showcases concertos with pairs of soloists, each striving to outshine the other in a captivating musical conversation.

-Throughout the concert, Sorrell also delves into the parallels between these duo concertos and fencing duels, and Apollo’s Fire welcomes a guest troupe to the Lawn before the performance and during intermission to demonstrate fencing techniques and equipment from the sport, as well as share its roles in Shakespearean theater.
+Throughout the concert, Sorrell also delves into the parallels between these duo concertos and fencing duels, and Apollo’s Fire welcomes a pair of fencing artists to roam the Lawn before the performance and, during intermission, to demonstrate techniques and equipment from the sport.

 With Sorrell’s keen interpretive insight and Apollo’s Fire’s trademark passion, the ensemble breathes fresh life into some of the Baroque era’s most beloved works.
 Expect virtuosic fireworks in concertos by Vivaldi and Bach, as well as lesser-known gems that showcase the raw excitement and improvisatory brilliance of the period.
 Beyond the technical brilliance, the performance offers a glimpse into the vibrant world of Baroque music-making, where musicians were both collaborators and rivals, pushing the boundaries of expression and technique.